 The first is to always clean your guitar after using it.
 Wipe it with a clean cloth before putting it back in its gig bag or hard case.
 In this way, the moisture that was left from your sweaty hands will be cleaned from your guitar.

 The second would be your proper storage.
-A guitar must always be stored in its gig bag or hard case when it is not used and avoid being left in the open without any covers.
+A guitar should always be stored in its gig bag or hard case when it is not used and avoid being left in the open without any covers.
 In cases where you are experiencing a lot of damp weather in your area, it is recommended that you use a dehumidifier where you store your guitar.

 All in all, it is safe to say that mold build-up can be very bad for your guitar as it leaves stains on it.
 It can also be bad for your health because you are also more exposed to the molds every time you use your guitar, and these can cause throat irritation, eye irritation, coughing, and wheezing.